turtlebrowser/conan-cache/README.md

 * Add the token as a secret to your workflow [https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets]

 ## Make an empty repo

+This is the structure that is expected by conan-cache

 ~~~
 git clone git@github.com:turtlebrowser/conan-cache.git
 mkdir .conan && touch .conan/conan-cache.marker